We are now in Open Enrollment. Come check us out!

 To ensure that our enrollment process is fair and objective, a formal Admission Policy was developed by the School Commission for Kindergarten through 8th Grade.

 Current families have the opportunity to register for the following school year, and must do so by January 27.
 Once it is determined who is returning, remaining spots are opened up to parishioners.
 Whatever spots remain once parishioners have been served, are filled by new families whose records from a former school (if any) indicate that St. Monica is a good match for their child.
 Middle school students and parents are interviewed prior to acceptance.
+All families are interviewed prior to acceptance if enrolling above Kindergarten.
 A non-refundable processing fee is paid at time of application for acceptance.
 A registration fee is paid as well, which is non-refundable unless acceptance is denied.
 A registration deadline of March 17th is in place for new families applying for grade levels that are near capacity.

 We also ask that you make an appointment (317) 255-7153 if interested in seeing St. Monica at a time other than our scheduled Open House (the last Sunday of January every year).
 Please bring school records when you visit.